technologiestiftung/Tech-Map/README.md

 yarn
 ```

-Since our fonts are not free to use, you have to provide your own in the 'src/fonts' folder and replace the '@font-face...' implimentations in the global.css'
+Since our fonts are not free to use, you have to provide your own in the `src/fonts` folder and replace the `@font-face...` implementations in the `src/styles/global.css`.

 You are now ready to start a local development server on http://localhost:3000 via: